EOSPowerNetwork/system-epn/design/ContractResponsibilities.md

 - Operators register
 - Operators configure supported asset types
 - Sets the permissions according to the top elected BPs
+- Users set the name of their permission the EPN system contract is authorized to satisfy
 - Users create all payment contracts

 ## exec.epn